 The Department of English at Iowa State University offers a flexible 36-credit English BA degree that allows students to gain experience in fields such as literature, rhetoric, creative writing, English education, literary editing, and professional communication.
 The Undergraduate Program of Study is designed so that majors can experience the broad, diverse scope of English studies and configure a course plan to match their personal interests.
-Suggested degree plans for several customizations are available, but students other than those seeking teacher licensure in English eduction may choose and combine courses in any way that meets the minimum requirements for the degree.
-Students seeking licensure in English education must meet specific requirements indicated below by the *.
-More information on specific teacher licensure requirements is available in the ISU Catalog or from the English Education Adviser, Dr. Michelle Tremmel.
+Suggested degree plans for several customizations are available, but students other than those seeking teacher licensure in English education may choose and combine courses in any way that meets the minimum requirements for the degree.
+Students seeking licensure in English education must meet specific requirements indicated below by asterisk (*).
+More information on specific teacher licensure requirements is available in the ISU Catalog or from the English Education Advisor, Madison Akers.

 General Requirements for the English BA or BS Degree

-The Texts and Languages Group includes courses that introduce the discipline and its components.
+The Texts and Language group includes courses that introduce the discipline and its components.

 Students choose 5 of the following: